 |Samsung Innovation Museum||삼성이노베이션뮤지엄||samseonginobeisyeonmyujieom||The largest natural wetland in South Korea|

 |Changnyeong Upo Wetland||창녕 우포늪||changnyeong uponeup||The largest natural wetland of South Korea|

 Traveling To South Korea?
 Pack Some Basic Korean Words!

 A trip to South Korea is one of the greatest travel experiences you’ll never forget.
 The richness of their culture and the scenic beauty of different tourist attractions in South Korea truly amaze you.
-But, your South Korea travel experience will never be complete if you do not make meaningful connections with the locals.
+But, your South Korean travel experience will never be complete if you do not make meaningful connections with the locals.
 Whether it’s only small talks or deep conversations, learning Korean is still essential and very helpful.
-So, if you’re eager to learn Korean, why not start a free lesson with Ling App now?
+So, if you’re eager to learn Korean, why not start a free lesson with the Ling app now?